What is the secret to building a distributed team of remote developers? Andela onboarding specialist Divya Gunasekaran shares three tips for success.

 So what’s the right strategy to onboard a remote employee?
 Based on our experience, here are three key steps to success:

-We believe that your engineering team can solve your business’s most challenging problems, but only if they are empowered with the knowledge to do so.
-Many teams fall into the unhealthy pattern of throwing work “over the fence” to their remote teammates, and this leaves remote developers feeling disenfranchised and underutilized.
+We believe that your engineering team can solve your business’s most challenging problems, but only if they are empowered to do so.
+Many teams fall into the unhealthy pattern of throwing work “over the fence” to their remote teammates.
+This leaves remote developers feeling disenfranchised and underutilized.

-Invest in the time to provide your remote developers with a full understanding of who your users are including their goals and pain points, what your business objectives and priorities are, and how the developer can make an important contribution to the company’s success.
-Doing so will enable your developers to better analyze requirements, flesh out features, and implement designs that take into account future functionality.
-This approach also helps instill a sense of ownership and increases the personal commitment of each team member right from the start.
+Invest in the time to provide your remote developers with a full understanding of who you and your users are.
+This includes business objectives and priorities, user pain points, and the contributions that will be most impactful to your company.
+This approach will enable your developers to better analyze requirements, flesh out features, and implement designs that take into account future functionality.
+It also helps instill a sense of ownership and increases the personal commitment of each team member from the start.

 6sense, a predictive intelligence firm, works regularly with remote developers and believes in the value of this approach.
 Viral Bajaria, 6Sense Co-Founder and Chief Technology Officer, added the following advice: “Remote developers can sometimes be introverted.
 With onboarding, it’s critical to set an example with your own social skills to show a new hire how to engage with the entire team.
 Also, make sure they have a constant mentor, regardless of what project or team they’re working on.
 That consistent contact will be a significant help to them over the long run.”